mostlyrobots/aws-simple-vpn-server/README.md

 ## What it does

-- Creates VPC with public subnet
-- Deploys EC2 instance (t3.micro) with Amazon Linux 2023
+- Deploys EC2 instance (t3.micro) with Amazon Linux 2023 in your existing VPC
 - Configures security group for SSH, Let's Encrypt, and IKEv2
 - Installs and configures StrongSwan for IKEv2/EAP
 - Gets Let's Encrypt certificate automatically